Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Introduction

-Existing joint optimization schemes for model caching and request routing mainly focus on caching complete models at resource-limited BSs \cite{poularakis,math2,drl1,yao,tsc1}, leading to inefficient resource \q{utilization} and poor user QoE \cite{smart-momeps}.
-Fortunately, dynamic DNNs \cite{ddnn,ton-dnn} provide a promising solution by enabling flexible model structure adjustments.
-In the context of this paper, we define dynamic DNNs as a model versioning framework, where a base model is partitioned into multiple submodels of varying depth and precision for fine-grained caching.
-Specifically, we disassemble a complete DNN model into a set of interrelated submodels by dividing the feature extraction layer, allowing for switches between them by adjusting the number of layers.
+Existing joint optimization schemes for model caching and request routing mainly focus on caching complete original models at resource-limited BSs \cite{poularakis,math2,drl1,yao,tsc1}, leading to inefficient resource \q{utilization} and poor user QoE \cite{smart-momeps}.
+Fortunately, dynamic DNNs \cite{ddnn,ton-dnn} offer a promising solution by enabling flexible adjustments to the model structure.
+In this paper, we define dynamic DNNs as a model versioning framework in which a base model is partitioned into multiple submodels of varying depths and precisions for fine-grained caching.
+Specifically, we disassemble a complete original DNN model into a set of interrelated submodels by dividing the feature extraction layer, allowing flexible switching among them by adjusting the number of layers.
 This approach enables fine-grained resource allocation in a multi-server caching environment, thereby distinguishing our method from device-edge split computing \cite{split1,split2}, which partitions a single inference task across two locations for collaborative execution.
-Consequently, our use of dynamic DNNs allows for more flexible model caching and request routing solutions, utilizing BS resources in a more fine-grained manner.
+Consequently, our use of dynamic DNNs enables more flexible model caching and request routing, allowing BS resources to be used in a more fine-grained manner.

-However, incorporating dynamic DNNs complicates the joint optimization decisions, leading to two primary challenges: 1) Caching schemes for submodels of the same dynamic DNN at a BS are mutually exclusive, permitting only one submodel to be cached at a time.
+However, incorporating dynamic DNNs complicates the joint caching and routing decisions, leading to two primary challenges.
+First, caching schemes for submodels of the same dynamic DNN at a BS are mutually exclusive, permitting only one submodel to be cached at a time.
 This necessitates determining not only which DNN models to cache but also which submodel of these dynamic DNNs to cache, thereby increasing the complexity of the variable-coupled joint optimization problem.
-2) Inference requests for different DNN models arrive in real-time, requiring timely adjustments to caching schemes \cite{qiu}.
-Moreover, caching models at BSs incurs loading latency \cite{load}, and different caching schemes for dynamic DNNs yield different model valid service times and inference precisions, thereby affecting users' QoE.
-Therefore, the adverse impact of model loading time on QoE must be considered and minimized.
+Second, inference requests for different DNN models arrive in real-time, requiring timely adjustments to caching schemes \cite{qiu}.
+Moreover, caching models at BSs incurs loading latency \cite{load}, and different caching schemes for dynamic DNNs yield different model-valid service times and inference precision, thereby affecting users' QoE.
+Thus, the adverse impact of model loading time on QoE must be considered and minimized.
+Although some studies consider model loading time \cite{load,load1}, they use it only to refine solutions rather than to inform caching decisions, leaving existing approaches insufficiently adaptive to dynamic, resource-constrained MEC environments.